Fire Safety Concerns

 - Be careful to unplug hair dryers and curling irons after use.
 Make sure that they are placed in an area where they cannot cause damage or contact combustibles.

-Note: Tampering with fire alarms, smoke detectors, fire extinguishers, etc., is considered a serious and expelleable infraction.
+Note: Tampering with fire alarms, smoke detectors, fire extinguishers, etc., is considered a serious infraction.
 Problems with this equipment need to be reported to the Residence Supervisor.

 Personal Safety and Property Concerns